-I always listened to podcasts during my commute to work, and one day I turned on a podcast that I had never heard of before.
-The host was interviewing a voice actor named Alyson Steel (who would later become my coach, mentor and eventually business partner).
+I always listened to podcasts during my commute to work.
+One day I turned on a random podcast that I had never heard of before.
+The host was interviewing a voice actor named Alyson Steel.

-I had no idea what voice acting was, but when she started talking about the process of recording scripts for TV and radio commercials from her home every day, my ears perked up.
+I had no idea what voice acting was, but when she started talking about the process of recording scripts for TV and radio commercials from home, my ears perked up.
 At the end of the interview, she said she offers coaching, and I booked a session with her.

 After my first session, I became obsessed with voiceover!
-Every spare moment I had, I was practicing and learning as much as I could about it.
-I started auditioning shortly after I started getting lessons, and I ended up booking my first 3 jobs within 2 weeks of my first coaching session.
+Every spare moment I had, I was practicing and learning as much as I could about the industry.
+I started auditioning shortly after I started getting lessons.
+I booked my first three jobs within two weeks of my first coaching session.

 What exactly is a Voice Over Actor?
-Who are common clients?
+Who are some common clients?

-A voice over actor is the person you hear, but usually never see on radio ads, YouTube videos, explainer videos, corporate narration, documentaries, e-learning courses, audiobooks, TV commercials, video games, movies, cartoons, etc. Even the voice on the bus telling you what stop is next came from a voice actor.
+A voice over actor is the person you hear, but don’t see on radio ads, YouTube ads, explainer videos, corporate videos, documentaries, e-learning courses, audiobooks, TV commercials, video games, movies, cartoons, etc. Even the voice on the bus telling you what stop is next came from a voice actor.

-Clients can be anyone from a film student or YouTube gamer to Fortune 500 companies.
-I’ve worked with a variety of clients including Tiffany’s, REI, Kmart, Taco Bell, Walt Disney World, and others.
+Clients can be anyone from a film student or YouTuber to Fortune 500 companies.
+I’ve worked with a variety of clients including Tiffany’s, REI, Kmart, Taco Bell, Walt Disney World, Netflix, and many others.

 How much can a beginner Voice Over Actor expect to make?

-Rates for each job depend on several factors: the medium (TV, radio, internet, etc.), the market (local, regional, national, etc.), the length (in either time or word count), the usage (how long it will air), whether it’s a union or non-union job, and sometimes the time spent in the studio, if applicable.
+Rates for each job will depend on several factors: the medium (TV, radio, internet, etc.), the market (local, regional, national, etc.), the length (in either time or word count), the usage (how long it will air), whether it’s a union or non-union job, and sometimes the time spent in the studio.

-Rates on online casting sites range from $100-thousands, but when I first started booking work regularly, I was averaging about $300-$350/job.
+Rates on online casting sites range from hundreds to thousands.
+When I first started booking work regularly, I was averaging $300-$350/job.
 If you’re established, have a good agent, and run your business well, it is possible to make 6 figures/year voice acting.
 It took me three years to reach the 6 figure mark with my voiceover work.

 What do you like about being a Voice Over Actor?

 At this stage of life, with two young kids, the flexibility is such a huge advantage.
 And I love the variety.
 No two days are alike (unless you’re recording an audiobook — and even then you get to experience the story arch from day to day), and after years in an office, I love being able to “let loose” every day in my VO booth.
 Plus, my “work uniform” is house shoes and comfy clothes every day.

-I also love wowing my clients with a creative take on their script.
+It’s also really fulfilling to wow my clients with a creative take on their script.

 A lot of times a client won’t know exactly what they’re listening for until they hear it.
-So I get a lot of creative license to just play with the script and create characters as I go which makes it just that much more rewarding when we “find” the perfect sound for a spot.
+So I get a lot of creative license to just play with the script and create characters which makes it much more rewarding when we “find” the perfect sound for a spot.
 It’s incredibly fun and fulfilling to use my creativity to deliver a great read to a client.

 I get to do really fun, creative work — and I get to do it from home, or in a recording studio.
 I think it’s been really healthy for me to get to run a serious business, but also to get to play and have fun as part of running that business.